JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/02-Implementing-the-Pattern.md

              .  (s     ->        Tuple a s )
              -> (s     -> m     (Tuple a s))
 ```
-This should work for every monad type, so let's add a Monad constraint, `m`, to `???`:
+Because we know that we'll need to create a stack of monad `NaturalTransformations`, this should work for every monad type, so let's add a Monad constraint, `m`, to `???`:
 ```purescript
 class (Monad m) <= StateLike m where stateLike :: forall s a